dorletaurrutia-xai/XAI-TrustFramework/02_CASE_STUDIES/01_Tabular_Regression_TreeSHAP_DiCE_Technical_SocialTrust/GUIDE_step_by_step.md

 and that the first rows display expected columns such as:

 ['age', 'sex', 'bmi', 'bp', 's1', 's2', 's3', 's4', 's5', 's6', 'target']

+### Step 3.2 — Upload the raw dataset to GitHub

+Once the `diabetes.csv` file has been generated under `/data/raw/`,
+you must **download it from Colab and upload it to the GitHub repository**.

+**Purpose:**
+Versioning the raw dataset ensures complete traceability — anyone rerunning the pilot will use the *exact same data*.

+**Instructions:**
+1. In the left panel of Google Colab, open the folder `data/raw/`.
+2. Right-click on `diabetes.csv` → **Download**.
+3. Upload the file to the repository at: 01_Tabular_Regression_TreeSHAP_DiCE_Technical_SocialTrust/data/raw/diabetes.csv

+#### Checkpoint:
+Confirm that the file now appears in the GitHub repository under data/raw/diabetes.csv and matches the one generated locally.

+✅ This ensures that all future runs of the pilot will reference the same raw dataset version.